nastiag67/ecgn/README.md

 | AdaBoost	            | 0.4422   | 0.4277    | 0.6269  | 0.5853   |

-1. ___Recall equals accuracy:___
-    - indicates that sensitivity (TPR) is equal to specificity (TNR), and thus they are also equal to accuracy.
-This means that the model's ability to correctly classify positive samples is same as its ability to correctly classify negative samples.
+- We use a ___macro-average___ which computes the metric independently for each class and then takes the average (hence treating all classes equally).
+Macro-average leads to a lower result since it doesn't account for the number of samples in the minority class.

-2. ___Model performance:___
+- ___Model performance:___
-    - Light GBM, XGBoost, Random Forests, SVM show the best results among all tested models.
+    - SVM, Light GBM, Random Forests, XGBoost show the best results among all tested models.
 However, confusion matrices show that the models have problems with classifying labels 1 (S - Supraventricular premature beat) and 3 (F - Fusion of ventricular and normal beat).
-    - We use a macro-average which computes the metric independently for each class and then takes the average (hence treating all classes equally).
-Macro leads to a lower result since it doesn't account for the number of samples in the minority class.

 __[top](#Contents)__